 I don’t see this as often but here’s an example of gyros served as a full portion.
 Like souvlaki, gyros portions are more expensive because they come with more meat.

 SO WHAT’S THE DIFFERENCE BETWEEN A SOUVLAKI AND A GYROS?

 Based on the descriptions above, can you tell what the difference is between a souvlaki and a gyros?

 Both are Greek fast foods made with meat.
 Both are served with vegetables, fried potatoes, tzatziki, and lemon.
 Both can be served as wraps or as full portions.
-The difference, is in how the meat is prepared and cooked.
+The difference it seems, is in how the meat is prepared and cooked.

 Google “differences between souvlaki and gyros” and you’ll find much confusion surrounding these two dishes.
 Sometimes, it even turns into a heated debate!
 The terms can even be used colloquially and can mean slightly different things in some parts of Greece (like Thessaloniki), but I won’t get into that here because it only adds to the confusion.

-Just know that the underlying difference between a souvlaki and gyros is how the meat is prepared.
+Based on my research, the underlying difference between souvlaki and gyros, seems to be in how the meat is prepared.

 WHAT ABOUT DONER KEBABS AND SHAWARMA?

 Now that we’ve cleared that up, let’s make it confusing again.